 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Ethical Sourcing Policy, based on the ETI Base Code, reflects our commitment to ensuring all labour is employed ethically and with integrity in all our business relationships.

-This includes the implementation and enforcement of effective systems and controls to ensure slavery and human trafficking are not taking place anywhere in our supply chains.
-We also have a Human Rights Policy, which meets the United Nations Guiding Principles (UNGP) on Business and Human Rights.
+This includes the implementation and enforcement of effective systems and controls.
+We also have a Human Rights Policy, which meets the United Nations Guiding Principles (UNGP) on Business and Human

+Rights.
 This policy highlights our commitment to Human Rights and what action we will take if we find that the human rights of our employees or workers in our supply chain are compromised.